 In October 2007, the New Zealand police conducted 'Anti-Terrorism' raids on the Tūhoe community of Urewera, in an event that sparked nationwide controversy.
-Based on these events, Muru is an action-drama predominately in te reo Māori, with the perspective of the Tūhoe community at its core.
+Inspired by these events, Muru is an action-drama predominately in te reo Māori, with the perspective of the Tūhoe community at its core.
 Directed by Tearepa Kahi (Poi E: The Story of our Song, Mt.
 Zion), it stars Cliff Curtis (The Dark Horse) as a conflicted Tūhoe police sergeant, and activist Tame Iti as himself.
-Lead producer Reikura Kahi says Muru is not a recreation of one historic day, but "a story which weaves the deep past and the recent present together..."
+Muru pitches itself as "a response", not a recreation.
+Producer Reikura Kahi calls it "a story which weaves the deep past and the recent present together..."

 I remember 14 years ago watching the footage somehow on the TV3 news bulletin, and I remember thinking to myself 'what are those men in blue doing?'
 They were about to smash open the sliding door, and I remember also thinking that sliding door's open — if you want to talk to anybody in Rūātoki, the door is always open — all you need to do is knock.– Writer/director Tearepa Kahi on the Tūhoe police raids, in an interview with Waatea News, 18 October 2021